Managing Service Operations

-- Designing Service Models: This module addresses the challenge of designing sustainable service models: services that simultaneously produce value for customers, employees, and investors.
-Principles of effective service design will be developed through a series of successful and unsuccessful case examples.
-Students will learn an integrated framework for analyzing and improving existing services, assessing whether new services "fit" with existing services, and designing new services.
+Designing Service Systems: This module addresses the challenge of designing sustainable service models: services that simultaneously produce value for customers, employees, and investors.
+Principles of effective service design are developed through a series of successful and unsuccessful case examples.
+Students learn an integrated framework for designing new services, analyzing and improving existing services, and assessing whether new offerings "fit" with the existing service system.

-- Managing Service Transformation: Many organizations which have not traditionally competed on service are facing increasing pressure to do so as service competitors enter their industries and markets.
+Improving Service Systems: Many organizations that have not traditionally competed on service are facing increasing pressure to do so as service competitors enter their industries and markets.
 This module focuses on the integration and application of the lessons from the course to the problem of transforming such organizations to compete effectively on service.

 MSO draws upon a variety of individual and team-based pedagogies, including traditional and multimedia case discussions, hands-on in-class and in-field experiences, data analysis, projects, and simulations.
 Grades will be based on class participation plus individual and group exercises.